 Should not be on the project's home page.

-Project Thanks Pages must include a closing overview paragraph that links to the formal Sponsorship and Donations/Contributing web pages at the ASF level.
+Project Thanks Pages should include a closing overview paragraph that links to the formal Sponsorship and Donations/Contributing web pages at the ASF level.

 Note that Project Thanks pages must not compete with or otherwise be to the detriment of the overall ASF Sponsorship program; this particular point is a mandatory Fundraising policy.